jheinz27/breakinator/README.md

   --tabular       Return report as a tsv file (useful for evaluating multiple files)
 ```

+I have reimplimented the Breakinator in Rust, which can be compiled from source in `/breakinator_rust` and provided static binaries of the Rust code as a prerelease.

 ## Optional symmetry filter for foldback artifacts

 If running on a sample where you expect there may be true foldback events (e.g cancer data) we recommend using the `--sym` flag to only consider reads that have the foldback withing 5% (change with `--margin`) on either side of the middle of the read as foldback artifacts.
 See diagram below.